 As an added bonus, all of Meijer Gardens is open to visitors until 9 pm on Tuesday concert nights.
 Guests may bring picnic food during the shows or enjoy the Taste of the Gardens Café and amphitheater concessions.
 Chairs of all heights are welcomed.

-Concerts are free for members and free with paid admission to Meijer Gardens for the general public.
+Concerts are free for members and included with paid admission to Meijer Gardens for the general public.
 Most Tuesday Evening Music Club shows begin at 7 pm, please check the individual show to verify.

 Global Roots: In relation to the theme of our 20th anniversary, Welcoming the World, Global Roots will be an evening of music and dancing representing various cultures: African, Latin, Middle Eastern, Asian, and more.

 Rock Garden: The kids from The Piano Cottage are returning with an eclectic new program.
 Students of various ages display their fledgling talents, sharing the stage with established musicians, performing classic rock and modern pop.

 Roosevelt Diggs: An energetic four-piece playing a mix of folk, Americana, and country.